 If the 24-hour rule doesn’t apply to your booking (for example, if it’s after the 24-hour period, or your flight is not to or from the US) and you want to cancel your flight, you’ll likely need to call the airline or the online travel agency through which you booked.

 In most cases, if it’s after 24 hours from booking, there will be a fee to change or cancel your flight.

-The 24-hour rule is a regulation from the US Department of Transportation.
+The 24-hour rule is a regulation from the US Department of Transportation that says airlines must offer either free 24-hour price hold (so you can lock in the price and purchase within 24 hours) or free cancellation for 24 hours.
 All airlines (including non-US airlines) must honor this rule for flights going to, or originating in, the United States, so long as the flight was booked directly with the airline at least seven days in advance of the flight.

 For example, a United flight from Berlin to Los Angeles is covered; a Lufthansa flight from New York to Frankfurt is also covered.
 However, a Qatar Airlines flight from Qatar to London is not covered.

 Nearly all airlines opt for the option of free 24-hour cancellation, however, there are a few exceptions.
 A handful of carriers offer 24-hour holds instead of the free 24-hour cancellation, including Qatar Airways and Turkish Airlines; you can hold the price for 24 hours, but once you pay, your fare is subject to the airline’s standard cancellation fees.

 Policies vary by airline; there’s not a universal rule.
 For example, British Airways allows customers to cancel a flight booking and claim a full refund without penalty up to 24 hours from when the original booking was made. easyJet does the same but charges an admin fee.